Live at The Apollo (TV Recording): Hammersmith Apollo, London, 2009

 Al Murray is an English comedian well known for his stand up persona and wordplay.
 His best-known character is The Pub Landlord, a chauvinistic publican.
 I have seen The Pub Landlord on stage many times over the years and have laughed out loud at his antics.

-I first saw him compere the TV show Live At The Apollo in 2009 and also watched him appear in a show which combined music and comedy in 2010 – Al Murray’s Southbank Jukebox also featured my favourite band Madness.
+I first saw him at a recording compering the TV show Live At The Apollo in 2009 and also watched him appear in a show which combined music and comedy in 2010 – Al Murray’s Southbank Jukebox also featured my favourite band Madness.
 I have seen him present his popular quizzes Compete for The Meat at the Edinburgh Fringe Festival in 2010 and 2011 where the first prize is a frozen chicken that appeared on stage with him.
 I also saw him deliver his two shows The Only Way Is Epic in 2012 and One Man One Guvnor where he was on a mission to solve the nation’s issues, meanwhile building a government from the audience.

 Al Murray The Pub Landlord has become one of Britain’s most popular comedians.
 Each time I have seen him live he is joyous to watch effortlessly creating laughter from an audience with his banter and his unique take on the British way of life.